janestreet/magic-trace/README.md

 # Acknowledgements

 [Tristan Hume](https://thume.ca/) is the original author of magic-trace.
-He wrote it while working at [Jane Street](https://www.janestreet.com/join-jane-street/), and they currently maintain it.
+He wrote it while working at [Jane Street](https://www.janestreet.com/join-jane-street/), who currently maintains it.